learn-co-curriculum/dsc-strings-floats-ints-lab/README.md

 ## Objectives
 You will be able to:
-* Understand, explain and use the correct data types for various types of information
+* Apply string methods to make changes to a string
+* Use concatenation to combine strings
+* Perform basic mathematical operations with numeric data types

 ## Instructions